-As of March 31, 2023, we had \$222.5 million in cash and cash equivalents and \$1.8 billion in marketable securities.
-We generated revenue of \$481.7 million and \$363.0 million in the three months ended March 31, 2023 and 2022, respectively, representing year-over-year growth of 33%.
+As of March 31, 2024, we had \$282.2 million in cash and cash equivalents and \$2.5 billion in marketable securities.
+We generated revenue of \$611.3 million and \$481.7 million in the three months ended March 31, 2024 and 2023, respectively, representing year-over-year growth of 27%.
 Substantially all of our revenue is from subscription software sales.
-We have continued to make significant expenditures and investments, including in personnel-related costs, sales and marketing, infrastructure and operations, and have incurred net (loss) income of \$(24.1) million and \$9.7 million for the three months ended March 31, 2023 and 2022, respectively.
-Our operating cash flow was \$133.8 million and \$147.4 million for the three months ended March 31, 2023 and 2022, respectively.
-Our free cash flow was \$116.3 million and \$129.9 million for the three months ended March 31, 2023 and 2022, respectively.
+We have continued to make significant expenditures and investments, including in personnel-related costs, sales and marketing, infrastructure and operations, and have incurred net income (loss) of \$42.6 million and \$(24.1) million for the three months ended March 31, 2024 and 2023, respectively.
+Our operating cash flow was \$212.3 million and \$133.8 million for the three months ended March 31, 2024 and 2023, respectively.
+Our free cash flow was \$186.7 million and \$116.3 million for the three months ended March 31, 2024 and 2023, respectively.
 See the section titled "-Liquidity and Capital Resources-Non-GAAP Free Cash Flow" below.

 Unfavorable conditions in the economy both in the United States and abroad may negatively affect the growth of our business and our results of operations.
-For example, macroeconomic events including rising inflation, the U.S. Federal Reserve raising interest rates, the failure of Silicon Valley Bank and other financial institutions, the Russian invasion of Ukraine, and the COVID-19 pandemic have led to economic uncertainty.
+For example, macroeconomic events including rising inflation, the U.S. Federal Reserve raising interest rates, the Russian invasion of Ukraine, and the conflict in the Middle East have led to economic uncertainty.
 Historically, during periods of economic uncertainty and downturns, businesses may slow spending on information technology, which may impact our business and our customers' businesses.
-In recent quarters, we have seen slower usage growth from some existing customers, which may be related to the uncertain macroeconomic environment.
+In recent quarters, we have seen slower usage growth from existing customers, which may be related to the uncertain macroeconomic environment.